On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Proxy for impacting-wave slopes

 and

-where $\rho$ is the nonconditional correlation coefficient between $\sx$ and $\vz$.
-The nonconditional standard deviation of the vertical fluid velocity, $\sigma_{\vz}$, is given by \eq{eq_sw}.
-Assuming infinite water depth, the nonconditional standard deviation of $\sx$ is given by (see Section 3.1 in \cite{hascoet_2021})
+where $\rho$ is the nonconditional correlation coefficient between $\sx$ and $\vz$, and $\sw$ (resp. $\ssx$) is the nonconditional standard deviation of $\vz$ (resp. $\sx$).
+The nonconditional standard deviation of the vertical fluid velocity is given by $\sigma_{\vz} = \sqrt{m_2}$.
+Assuming an infinite water depth, the nonconditional standard deviation of $\sx$ is given by (see Section 3.1 in \cite{hascoet_2021}):

-and the correlation coefficient is given by
+and the correlation coefficient is given by:

-In Eqs. (\ref{eq_sig_sx}-\ref{eq_cov}), $g$ is the acceleration due to gravity, the third- and fourth-order wave moments, $m_3$ and $m_4$, are defined by
+In Eqs. (\ref{eq_sig_sx}-\ref{eq_cov}), $g$ is the acceleration due to gravity, the third- and fourth-order wave moments, $m_3$ and $m_4$, are defined by:

 and the coefficients $\alpha_{1}$ and $\alpha_{2}$ depend on the wave direction distribution as follows: